 A soundbar is quite literally a long bar full of speakers that sits or is mounted directly above or below a TV.
 Multiple small speakers are contained inside of it, this can create a feeling of surround sound in the room, even though the sound is only coming from speakers located in front of you.

 This can be much cheaper than a full speaker system and still provide great quality sound for the entire room.
 They are usually capable of wirelessly pairing sub-woofers or other surround speakers that will provide a nice fullness to the room.
-Almost all sound bars contain a built-in amplifier that supplies the speakers with power, this means that the soundbar will only need power and an audio source to work.
+Almost all sound bars contain a built-in amplifier (like the WXA-50 - our guide) that supplies the speakers with power, this means that the soundbar will only need power and an audio source to work.

 This tends to be a much simpler setup than a receiver with many speaker cables running to it.
 In a room where running cables to all speakers may be difficult, using a soundbar with wireless surround speakers is an outstanding option; however, it probably ends up being more expensive than a traditional surround system.

 I'm sure many of you have heard of 5.1 or 7.1 surround sound.
 The first number is the number of channels available for speakers and the second number is the number of sub-woofer outputs available.
 So 5.1 = 5 Speakers and 1 sub-woofer, 7.2 = 7 Speakers and 2 sub-woofers, etc.